JuanCarlos-Negrete/Data-Mining/Unit_2/Evaluation/README.md

 ```

-### 4. Creating the dataframe with the filtered genres
+### 4. We create the dataframe with the filtered genres
 ``` r
 filtermovies <- movies[filtGenre,]
 ```